vranhub/aeroway/README.md

 [//]: # (placeholder, do not remove)

-Highway is a C++ library that provides portable SIMD/vector intrinsics.
+Aeroway(Highway) is a C++ library that provides portable SIMD/vector intrinsics.

 [Documentation](https://google.github.io/highway/en/master/)